EighteenZi/rocksdb_wiki/Merge-Operator.md

       // mismatches (i.e., a DB created with one MergeOperator is
       // accessed using a different MergeOperator)
       virtual const char* Name() const = 0;

+      // Determines whether the MergeOperator can be called with just a single
+      // merge operand.
+      // Override and return true for allowing a single operand.
+FullMergeV2 and
+      // PartialMerge/PartialMergeMulti should be implemented accordingly to handle
+      // a single operand.
+      virtual bool AllowSingleOperand() const { return false; }
     };
 ```